naortega/dbus-prettifier/README.md

 # DBus Prettifier

-I noticed that when working with `qdbus` that I would get long and unformatted outputs that are extremely difficult to read.
+I noticed when working with `qdbus` that I would get long and unformatted outputs that are extremely difficult to read.
 This small program will prettify a file with the output so that it is much more readable.

 ## Usage